kostassolo/multifp-artifacts/README.md

 Contains 5 different extension folders, with configuration options and different signatures.

-Specifically, for each folder we store the following :
+Specifically, for each folder, we store the following :

-- **extensionID:** The extension's original source code, as extracted from the Chrome  Store.
+- **extensionID:** The extension's source code as extracted from the Chrome  Store.

 - **Configurations Directory:**
   - `configuration.json`: The initial options for the extension.